Yang-Yefeng/PathPlanningAlgorithms/README.md

 ## tree_print.py
 This is a file that can print the structure of the platform, which is recorded in tree.txt.

-## mp42gif.py
-This file aims to transfer '.mp4' files to '.gif' files since github can only show gif online.

 The rest of the platform is environment establishment and planning algorithm implementation.

 Currently, there are some algorithms already implemented in this platform, including: